 All these symptoms increased over the years and are now barely bearable, being most severe while standing, so that standing for a longer time is a real burden.

 An undisturbed blood flow is seen through both overlapping stents.
-The lumen of both stents fit to each other and keep the former compression site open.
+The lumen of both stents fit to each other and hold the former compression site open.

 In a detailed review, however, it can be seen, that at their ends both stents to not align.
 The stent from the right side does not continue on its dorsal circumference with the stent on the left side.
 This weakens the entire structure.